eoyilmaz/stalker/docs/source/design.rst

 :class:`~stalker.models.project.Project`.
 A project, generally is about to create a :class:`~stalker.models.sequence.Sequence` of :class:`~stalker.models.shot.Shot`\ s which are a series of images those at the end converts to a movie.
 So a sequence in general contains Shots.
-Shots can contain :class:`~stalker.models.asset.Asset`\ s.
-So basically to complete a project the studio should complete the sequences thus the shots and assets.
+And Shots can use :class:`~stalker.models.asset.Asset`\ s.
+So basically to complete a project the studio should complete the shots and assets needed by those shots.

 Furthermore all the Projects, Sequences, Shots or Assets are splitted in to different :class:`~stalker.models.task.Task`\ s those need to be done